hexaxsoftwares/houx.js/README.md

 - **Observer Methods:** Use observer methods for data changes that require specific reactions.

 ### **Conclusion**
 Congratulations!
-You've learned the basics of using Pixel to empower your creativity and build with speed.
+You've learned the basics of using Pixel to empower your creativity and build of web apps with speed.
 You now know how to define widgets, use template strings, handle methods and reactive data, bind attributes, apply directives, and render your UI widgets.

-Additionally, you've explored advanced features like params, custom elements, observers, life'=capitalize and slots.
+Additionally, you've explored advanced features like params, custom elements, observers, plugins and slots.

 Pixel offers a powerful and flexible framework for developing dynamic and interactive web applications.
 Remember to consult the official Pixel documentation and explore the additional resources for more in-depth information and examples.